lezuini/axie-tracker/README.md

 # Axie Infinity Tracker

-With this small tracker you can see the SLPs of the public RONIN accounts that you add, as well as other details to facilitate the management of scholarships.
+With this small tracker you will be able to see the SLPs of the public RONIN accounts that you add, as well as other details to facilitate the management of scholarships or to keep track of your account.

 ## Links 🔗